JirawatPonphaipan/JirawatPonphaipan/README.md

 - 👋 Hi, I’m @JirawatPonphaipan
-- 👀 I’m interested in Softwere Enginear
+- 👀 I’m interested in web dev
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C and Java
 - 💞️ I’m looking to collaborate on some project take value most people
 - 📫 How to reach me Gmail: nnonwo@gmail.com